adi666-png/QKRR/README.md

-# Quantum Kernel Ridge Regression
+# Quantum Kernel Ridge Regression (QKRR)

+This repo contains the code for performing ridge regressions using kernels generated using quantum circuits.

+Data Folder contains snapshots of Beryllium atom.
+The kernels were trained and tested on a suitable split of this data.